ngn/apl/README.md

 This project is an attempt to breathe back life into APL for a modern execution environment, namely the ubiquitous JavaScript.

-# A taste of classic APL
+# Sample code

+Classic examples

     1 2 3 + 4 5 6  ⍝ returns 5 7 9; the array 1 2 3 added to 4 5 6, item by item
     7 + 4 5 6      ⍝ returns 11 12 13; the scalar 7 is extended to match the length of 4 5 6